sdss/mangadap/docs/help/rundap.rst

       --on_disk             When using the DRPall file to collate the data for input to the DAP, search for available DRP files on disk instead of using the DRPall file content. (default:
                             False)
+      --can_analyze         Only construct script files for datacubes that can/should be analyzed by the DAP.
+See :func:`~mangadap. survey.drpcomplete.DRPComplete.can_analyze`. (default:
+                            False)
       --log                 Have the main DAP executable produce a log file (default: False)